Beef Tenderloin on the Big Green Egg

 Here’s my Method for Smoking a Beef Tenderloin

-To prepare the beef tenderloin, lightly coat it lightly with olive oil and ensure it’s covered on all sides.
-Then, liberally add salt (kosher or sea salt) and fresh cracked pepper on all sides.
-Finally, coat it thoroughly with your favorite beef rub.
+To prepare the beef tenderloin, coat it lightly with olive oil and ensure that it’s covered on all sides.
+Then, liberally add salt (kosher or sea salt) and some fresh cracked pepper on all sides.
+Finally, coat it thoroughly with your favourite beef rub (optional).
 Be sure to cover the ends as well (my favorite part).
-I used Jack Daniel’s Beef Rub in these cooks.
+I used Jack Daniel’s Beef Rub in this cook.

 After applying your rub, let the beef tenderloin sit uncovered in the fridge for six to eight hours.
 Remove it from the fridge one hour before cooking so that it comes up to room temperature.